Southwest Health Engagement & Research Collaborative

 Catrin Edgeley holds a map with an unidentified man who is pointing to a place on the map.
 They are standing in front of a group of trees in the Southwest with sand around..

-How do wildfires affect health equity?
+How do wildfires affect health research?

 Back to the main Fairness First Campaign page.